traefik/traefik/docs/content/routing/routers/index.md

     It is not possible to request a double wildcard certificate for a domain (for example `*.*.local.com`).

 ## Configuring TCP Routers

+!!! warning "The character `@` is not authorized in the router name"

 ### General